joshi-swetam/Rental-Market-Analysis-Project-one/README.md

 <https://www.cmhc-schl.gc.ca/en/professionals/housing-markets-data-and-research/housing-data/data-tables/rental-market/urban-rental-market-survey-data-number-units>

-    -Related data can be found in cleaning and merging folder and subfolders for each type of dataset : respective cleaning .ipynb files are commented for further instructions.
+Related data can be found in cleaning and merging folder and subfolders for each type of dataset : respective cleaning .ipynb files are commented for further instructions.
 Script includes function for easy automation and can be used to clean any datasets downloaded using above links

 ## **Data Visualization**